kboul/poll-creator/README.md

-# Create Questionnaire
+# Poll Creator

-An app to help a researcher create a questionnaire using React.
+A react app to create a poll.

 ## Run the back-end